 In SQL Server Reporting Services, Dataset is an SQL Command used to retrieve the data from Data Source for Report creation.
-SSRS Embedded Dataset consists of SQL Command, parameters, filters, etc.
+SSRS Embedded Dataset consists of transact query, parameters, filters, etc.

 The SQL Server Reporting Services supports two types of datasets: Shared Dataset and Embedded Dataset.
 In this article, we will show you the steps involved in creating Embedded Dataset in SSRS with an example.